 Covers all phases of the teaching methodology.
 This class assesses the skill acquisition of the learner.
 Students model instructional procedure.
 After introduction of the activity or skill, students pre-test, teach, and assess each other in the activity or skill.
 Activities and skills include the following: Soccer/ Football/Volleyball, Basketball/ Softball/Track and Field, Racquet Activities, Strength Conditioning/Fitness, Cycling/Bowling/Archery, Dance/Rhythms, and Aquatic Activities.

-KIN-175 Prevention and Care of Athletic Injuries & Laboratory

-Principles of human biology, hygienic applications to the care of the body, and the effects of alcohol and substance abuse.
-Also covered is the nature of injuries frequently sustained in athletic participation and the control, handling, and care of injuries.
-This course does not satisfy any of the requirements for a major in athletic training.
-Credit is given for Prevention and Care of Athletic Injuries & Laboratory (KIN-175) or Basic Athletic Training (AT-100), not both.